Get a monitor and contributor to air quality data in your city.

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Melaka air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Melaka is currently 3 times the WHO annual air quality guideline value

 Moderate 56 US AQI